Since When Did Facebook CEO Zuckerberg Become an Education Expert?

 The reality is, I have moved beyond the exhaustion and frustration that Velma Hart feels.
 I have long since moved to resignation when it comes to President Obama’s education policy.
 As long as Arne Duncan remains the Secretary of Education, we’re going to continue to see the same misguided education policy.
 Secretary Duncan is a politician, but does not have the mind of a educator.
 For that we can expect the same education policy that we have seen.

 You have read this article with the title September 2010.
-You can bookmark this page URL http://serres-media.blogspot.com/2010/09/the-obama-administrations-442-million.html.
+You can bookmark this page URL https://serres-media.blogspot.com/2010/09/the-obama-administrations-442-million.html.
 Thanks!

 8 Things to Consider When Considering Wireless Access for Your Students